-The Call (and Cost) of Antarctica Cruises
+The call (and cost) of Antarctica cruises

 But while embarking on an Antarctica cruise can be a life-changing experience, it can also be a bank-breaking proposition – though it doesn’t have to be.
 Here are three cruise deals, each offering their own unique experience, that will provide you the Antarctic adventure you’ve been dreaming about while minimizing the likelihood you’ll have to take out another mortgage to afford it.

-1. Antarctica by Air: Weddell Sea Cruise (Including Helicopters)
+1. Antarctica by air: Weddell Sea cruise (including helicopters)

 But although this voyage provides you the opportunity for truly rare sightings of terrain that is otherwise inaccessible, it’s important to remember that weather calls the shots in the polar regions – especially when you’re flying in it.
 Rough conditions sometimes keep our interests closer to the ground, embarking on land-based activities rather than air.

-2. The Grand Antarctica Tour: Falkland Islands, South Georgia, Antarctic Peninsula
+2. The grand Antarctica tour: Falkland Islands, South Georgia, Antarctic Peninsula

 For travelers who want to enjoy the most wide-ranging series of Antarctic and sub-Antarctic destinations, this trip was made for you.
-Our expansive 19-night Falkland Islands, South Georgia, Antarctic Peninsula cruise goes light on activities so it can go heavy on travel, delivering you to numerous locations chosen for their distinct scenery and wildlife.
+Our expansive Falkland Islands, South Georgia, Antarctic Peninsula cruise goes light on activities so it can go heavy on travel, delivering you to numerous locations chosen for their distinct scenery and wildlife.

 You’ll meet upwards of six different penguin species, visit the historic Falklands capital of Stanley, walk the breathtakingly picturesque shores of South Georgia, and conclude with a thorough expedition to the Antarctic Peninsula itself.
 By the time you return, you’ll indeed be a newly minted Antarctic explorer.